 How Many Return Days Does Nike Allow?

-You can double this policy to 60 days by registering to become a NikePlus member for FREE.
+You can get receipt-less returns by registering to become a NikePlus member for FREE.

 What If I Lost My Receipt?